 Brokers holding shares must vote according to specific instructions they receive from the beneficial owners of those shares.
 If brokers do not receive specific instructions, brokers may in some cases vote the shares in their discretion.
 However, the New York Stock Exchange, or NYSE, precludes brokers from exercising voting discretion on certain proposals without specific instructions from the beneficial owner.
 Importantly, NYSE rules expressly prohibit brokers holding shares in "street name" for their beneficial holder clients from voting on behalf of those clients in uncontested director elections or on matters that relate to executive compensation without receiving specific voting instructions from those clients.
 Under NYSE rules, brokers will have discretion to vote only on Proposal 2 (approval of the appointment of independent registered public accounting firm).
-Brokers cannot vote on Proposal 1 (election of directors), Proposal 3 (advisory vote to approve executive compensation) or Proposal 4 (advisory vote to approve the frequency of future advisory votes on executive compensation) without instructions from the beneficial owners.
+Brokers cannot vote on Proposal 1 (election of directors) or Proposal 3 (advisory vote to approve executive compensation) without instructions from the beneficial owners.
 If you do not instruct your broker how to vote on these matters, your broker will not vote for you.

 All duly executed proxies received prior to the annual meeting will be voted in accordance with the choices specified thereon and, in connection with any other business that may properly come before the meeting, in the discretion of the persons named in the proxy.
-As to any matter for which no choice has been specified in a duly executed proxy, the shares represented thereby will be voted FOR the election as director of the nominees listed herein, FOR approval of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm, FOR approval, on an advisory basis, of the compensation of our named executive officers, FOR, on an advisory basis, holding future advisory votes on executive compensation EVERY YEAR and in the discretion of the persons named in the proxy in connection with any other business that may properly come before the annual meeting.
+As to any matter for which no choice has been specified in a duly executed proxy, the shares represented thereby will be voted FOR the election as director of the nominee listed herein, FOR approval of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm, FOR approval, on an advisory basis, of the compensation of our named executive officers and in the discretion of the persons named in the proxy in connection with any other business that may properly come before the annual meeting.